-Steven Reid, LVCA Program Manager, answers tutor questions in a regular advice column.
+Steven Reid, LVCA Program Manager, answers tutor questions in an advice column.
 Tutors can submit questions to Steven at any time and he'll answer them here for the benefit of all.

 With the holidays approaching, I have a few questions about how to handle situations with my student.
 Would it be okay if I gave her a gift to celebrate?
 I'd also like to invite her family over to my house for a holiday meal.
 Would that be okay?
 I want to be sure I'm staying within the program's guidelines but I'd also like to share with her my family and cultural traditions for this time of year.
 Please advise.